 For clients suffering from substance abuse disorders, such as alcoholism, their goals will likely be centered around a sober or more balanced life.
 For many individuals suffering from alcoholism, they have found that they have little control over the frequency or amount of alcohol that they consume.

 It is the job of your DBT therapist to dig deeper into the how and why of your substance abuse disorder.
 Why was alcohol introduced into your life in the first place?
 How did your consumption habits turn into an addiction?
 How does this dependence affect your mental health?
-How has your environment played a role in this addiction?
+Has your environment played a role in this addiction?
 Why are you seeking out treatment now?

-Your DBT therapist would begin by first speaking with the you to ensure you truly want therapy, are willing to actively participate in reaching your goals, and are ready to work hard.
+Your DBT therapist would begin by first speaking with you to ensure you truly want therapy, are willing to actively participate in reaching your goals, and are ready to work hard.
 From there, your therapist will work with you to set agreeable and achievable goals.

 Once goals are set, your therapist will talk more about why you are willing to work hard and make the changes necessary to reach their goals.
 This conversation can help both you and your therapist understand more about your mindset surrounding the topic of addiction and alcoholism.
 Focusing on this mindset, and how to change the way you think about alcohol or react to stressors in your environment, can be the key to overcoming your addiction.